shoes for platform tennis

 Let’s take a closer look at the top shoes for platform tennis.

-The Ultra Shot from K-Swiss comes in at #1 on my list because it was consistently recommended to me from the experts I spoke with from various platform tennis companies.
+The Ultra Shot 3 from K-Swiss is the best shoe for platform tennis because it was consistently recommended to me from the experts I spoke with from various platform tennis companies.

 K-Swiss is steadily becoming a brand name to remember in the world of platform tennis and this is largely because of the progress K-Swiss has made in becoming a household name in standard tennis.